RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

 * load average -- close as many other programs as practical
 * cpu throttling -- varies with platform
   * Linux: https://github.com/google/benchmark#disabling-cpu-frequency-scaling

+The :record_results target does try to mitigate costs of rescheduling to a different processor (Linux only), by setting a processor affinity.
+However, it does not do full-featured processor isolation, so it is still important to limit the number of running programs.
+As of this writing, the benchmark is assigned to processor #0; it may be worth monitoring the system to ensure that processor will be fully available to the experiment.

+## Results data files

 Bazel buries the results deep in its output tree.
 To copy them somewhere more convenient, use this command outside of Bazel: